-Upon receipt of a family's notification that it wishes to move, the CHA will determine whether the move is approvable in accordance with the regulations and policies set forth in sections 10-I.A and 10-I.B (including notice to vacate).
-The CHA will notify the family of its determination, in writing within 10 business days following receipt of the family's notification (including notice to vacate).
+Upon receipt of a family's notification that it wishes to move, the CHA will determine whether the move is approvable in accordance with the regulations and policies set forth in sections 10-I A and 10-I. B (including notice to vacate).